 But perhaps more importantly are the almost intangible gains made during the eight years of the Obama presidency – and the many years before that: the general push toward acceptance; fostering a culture of inclusivity and equality.
-We’ve come a long way since the days blatant/accepted discrimination (the days of Jim Crow and Japanese internment camps, the subjugation of women, slavery, eugenics…), and unbidden inequality.
+We’ve come a long way since the days blatant/accepted discrimination (the days of Jim Crow and Japanese internment camps, the subjugation of women, enslavement of black Americans, the genocide of indigenous populations, eugenics…), and unbidden inequality among “Others.”

-While there might still be a (long) ways to go, the general cultural trend, at least socially, has been one of progress.
+And – while there might still be a long ways to go – the general cultural trend, at least socially, has been one of progress.

-This shouldn’t be surprising: Humans have a certain, innate willingness to explore new cultures, to meet new people.
+But this shouldn’t be surprising: Humans have a certain, innate willingness to explore new cultures, to meet new people.
 Inherently we want to connect.
-As scientist Matthew Lieberman says in Why We Are Wired To Connect,
+As scientist Matthew Lieberman says in the article Why We Are Wired To Connect,

 “…Evolution has placed a bet that the best thing for our brain to do in any spare moment is to get ready to see the world socially.
 I think that makes a major statement about the extent to which we are built to be social creatures.”